VishnuSanal/GHFetch/README.md

-# GHFetch - Discover what others are upto on GitHub!
+# GHFetch - Discover what your friends are upto on GitHub!

 # Requirements